Max Dehn, Axel Thue, and the Undecidable

-In modern framework, Dehn said that he looked at the Cayley graph of $G$ and proved that any non-trivial closed loop in this graph contains more than half of the defining relation, or can be freely reduced.\footnote{Freely reduced words have no substrings of the form $x^{-1}x$ or $xx^{-1}$.} In this way, Dehn provided an algorithm (called \emph{Dehn's algorithm} today) to solve the word problem for $G$ which works also for some other groups.
-It can be stated in a quite general form:
+The idea of this proof is described by Dehn in \cite{dehn1912}.\footnote{German original: Zum Beweise haben wir blo{\ss} zu zeigen, da{\ss} jeder geschlossene Streckenzug in dem Gruppenbild, also in dem $4p$-Eckennetz, mit einem Netzpolygon mehr als $2p$ Seiten gemein hat oder zweimal in entgegengesetztem Sinne und nacheinander durchlaufene Strecken besitzt.} In modern language, he wrote that one needs to prove that any non--trivial closed loop in the Cayley graph of a surface group $G$ of genus $g \ge 2$ contains more than half of the defining relations, or can be freely reduced.\footnote{Freely reduced words have no substrings of the form $x^{-1}x$ or $xx^{-1}$.} In this way, Dehn provided an algorithm (called Dehn's algorithm today) to solve the word problem for $G$ and some other groups.
+It can be enumerated in a quite general form: